FRCPC or CCFP-EM?

 3. To ensure the availability of teachers for training programs in family medicine/emergency medicine

-The Red Book describes CCFP(EM) graduates as follows:
+They describe CCFP(EM) graduates as follows:

 The family physician/emergency physician is a family physician who acquires additional skills in emergency medicine to augment family medicine training.
 The goal of this training is to prepare family physicians to integrate the principles of family medicine into their emergency practice.

-From the Royal College Objectives of Training:
+Conversely, from the Royal College’s Royal College Objectives of Training: